open/close all folders

 - Rescue Romance: If paired with Gregor.

 - Stripperiffic: Inexplicably, she has the most revealing outfit in the game.
-It would be an Age-Inappropriate Dress if it weren't for her being several hundred years old.
+It would be an Age-Inappropriate Dress if it weren't for her being about a thousand years old.

 - Savvy Guy, Energetic Girl: The Energetic Girl to Lon'qu, Gaius and Gregor's Savvy Guy.